IgnisDa/ryot/docs/guides/importing.md

 - Enter this URL in the input.

+## Trakt

+All movies and shows can be imported from [Trakt](https://trakt.tv) along with their ratings, history, comments and lists.

+### Steps

+- Login to your Trakt account and go to the settings page.
+- If your account is set to private, uncheck the box next to it.
+You can revert this once import is complete. **NOTE**: It is necessary to set your account public during the duration of the import because the authentication flow of Trakt is pretty complicated and I don't think it would be worth implementing.
+- Find your user slug.
+This is usually your username.
+You can find it by going to your profile page, and checking the URL.
+- Enter this username in the input.

 ## Notes

 - Imports are very difficult to have 100% success rate.
 Though we try our best,